1984vc/website/content-src/notion/docs/founders-handbook/cofounder-departure.md

 What you want from your co-founder

 - A fully signed separation agreement: otherwise the founder will maintain a legal claim on their equity which will only become more valuable with time.
-The story of Facebook's tribulations with Mark Zuckerburg and Eduardo Saverin sheds light on how long this can go for—and how expensive
+The story of Facebook's tribulations with Mark Zuckerberg and Eduardo Saverin sheds light on how long this can go for—and how expensive
 - Their future vote: This is one of the bigger mistakes founders make—assuming a co-founder becomes irrelevant once they're gone.
 Because a departing co-founder still holds common shares, you will often need their vote in future financings.
 When it comes to M&A, their vote can be particularly critical in approving your 280-G compensation package.

 Too often we see founders getting bogged down by how much equity a departing founder gets even though they didn't perform to par.
 That's the wrong framing.
 A disagreement doesn't necessarily mean you were right and they were wrong; it may simply mean your views are incompatible—and you, as the CEO, gets to stay and they leave.